Los Angeles Dodgers Logo

 Brooklyn Dodgers Logo 1912-1913

-The previously crossed lines of the rhombus are now connected, the letter “B,” symbolizing Brooklyn, has become a little larger.
-Also, the team changes its name again, now to Brooklyn Dodgers.
+The diamond’s previously intersecting lines are now connected, and the letter “B,” symbolizing Brooklyn, has become slightly larger.
+The team also changed its name again to the Brooklyn Dodgers.

 1914 – 1925